General debate of the seventy-first session of the United Nations General Assembly: Right of Reply

-Guatemala responded to Belize in reference to the territorial dispute and "facts that recently occurred to the 150 year old conflict.
+Guatemala responded to Belize in reference to the territorial dispute and "facts that recently occurred to the 150-year-old conflict.
 [We are in] disbelief over the delegation of Belize on [an] untrue statement.
 We reiterate our determination for a peaceful resolution by the ICJ.
 As President Jimmy Morales said, [we] aspire to a privileged relationship and an ongoing dialogue to resolve the current problems.
 As founding member of this body, [we] never resorted to use or threat of force.
 We sought peaceful means on justice and international law to territorial disputes.
-For over 120 years Guatemala has done the impossible to seek a mutually beneficial solution by direct negotiations and good offices but [our] good faith has been taken advantage when a colonising power unilaterally granted independence in 1981 but Guatemala recognised the legitimacy of independence [yet] maintains a right to its territory.
-Rights taken by an invasion force and [through] deceit, [we] have never violated against a brother country...today we see a nother violence, an abject conduct that violates the first articles of the UN Charter to peaceful settlement of maritime dispute.
+For over 120-years Guatemala has done the impossible to seek a mutually beneficial solution by direct negotiations and good offices but [our] good faith has been taken advantage when a colonising power unilaterally granted independence in 1981 but Guatemala recognised the legitimacy of independence [yet] maintains a right to its territory.
+Rights taken by an invasion force and [through] deceit, [we] have never violated against a brother country...today we see an other violence, an abject conduct that violates the first articles of the UN Charter to peaceful settlement of maritime dispute.
 Also as in Article 2, the last decade has still made victims of defenceless Guatemalan farmers whose only mistake is to be under Belizean jurisdiction.
 This provocation is unjustifiable and a moral aberration that endangers international peace...such violent deaths have always gone unpunished.
 The [most recent] victim was 14-years-old [and died] at the hands of a militia under the so-called defence forces of Belize.
 Violence undermines and avoids harmonious relations that are mutually benefitable.
 In regards to Belizean references to experts, it does not justify such Belizean behavior...led to the death of the boy...by the Belizean army as part of a joint patrol with the militia and army.
 We reject the report due to inconsistencies in the report and no documentation to back up the arguments.
 The events of 20 April are not conclusive...and to say Guatemalan armed forces entered Belize (inaudible)...Belize did not guard the crime scene, as it is the responsibility of Belize within territory under its control, that compromised the results of investigation.
 Six shots were fired in the back and three in the back of the neck that led to the death of the boy.
 None of 10 dead deserved it.
 A policeman died in 2014 in the Caracol area but those entering Belize from Guatemala does not mean they are citizens of Guatemala.
 Facts still need to be investigated.
 Guatemala has been patient and shown conciliatory attitudes for 110 years to deal with threats of imperialist power [such as] those who want to appear as victims when oppressors.
 There is no justification for force and lethal use of weapons.
 We regret that for the first time we had to use this forum to condemn such behavior.
 There is a pressing need to find common problems to solutions, [we] will not back down to find a just solution.
 We will never abandon our citizens and privilege to live in harmony.
 We [must] submit to referendum, nay to an international court.